tedbouskill/m-r-core-of/README.md

 This version includes an event table to track all events affecting inventory items.
 It is not a full event sourcing implementation because it does not have the capability to rebuild an inventory items state using an aggregate service.

 It could be used as a solution in production if a company only requires an audit trail for investigative or reporting purposes.

+### Version4

+This version combines Event Sourcing and CQRS.
+The command handlers will publish to the Event Store, then the Write Store concurrently.
+It will always update the Write Store with the latest aggregate from the Event Store.

+__In Progress__